gezzerlol/rp2040-gameboy-cartridge/README.md

 2 layer pcb version of Shilga's RP2040 Gameboy flash cartridge.
-Also replaced some components with
+Also replaced some components with bigger packages, and easier to find components.

 Changes:
 -Removed inner layers, instead routed buses and tracks in place of the power planes at the back layer.
 Also one single signal track is moved to the back layer.